10 Wonderful Walks (And Coffee Stops) Around Ireland - The Gloss Magazine

 This stop is non-negotiable!
 Pick up a speciality coffee and pastry … or two.
 For savoury lovers, we recommend the everything croissant, while the almond croissant, morning bun or something you have never tried before are all good choices. @scealbakery

-Knocknarea, Strandhill, Sligo
+Knocknarea, Strandhill, Co Sligo

 Shells Sea Side Café, Strandhill